Menu

 Professor, Mathematics, Northern Arizona University

-Shannon Guerrero is a Professor of Mathematics Education in the Department of Mathematics & Statistics at Northern Arizona University.
-She is a President's Distinguished Teaching Fellow, the Associate Chair in the Department of Mathematics and Statistics, and the co-director of the NAUTeach mathematics and science secondary preservice program at NAU.
-She is a recognized leader in applying research-based approaches to teaching and learning mathematics and has received more than $5.5 million in state and federal grants to support her work.
-Her research interests include K-12 preservice/in-service professional development, supporting undergraduate student success in mathematics, and the process of teacher change.
+Shannon Guerrero is a professor of Mathematics Education at Northern Arizona University and teaches undergraduate and graduate mathematics content and pedagogy courses as part of the BSEd Mathematics and MS Mathematics Education programs.
+She is a President’s Distinguished Teaching Fellow at NAU, serves as the Associate Chair in the Department of Mathematics and Statistics, and acts as the Director of NAUTeach, NAU’s preservice program for secondary mathematics and science education students.
+Her research interests include K-12 pre-service / in-service professional development, supporting undergraduate student success in mathematics, and the process of teacher change.

 Powered by Wild Apricot Membership Software